Nutanix-APJ/NHT/prism_central_features/prism_central_features.rst

 - **Number of Entities** – 10
 - **Sort Order** - Ascending

-#.
-Click **Add**

 .. figure:: images/510reports2.png

-#.
 From the **PRE-DEFINED VIEWS**, click on any entities that look interesting to you.

 .. note::

   Since these are pre-defined, there are no extra configuration steps needed and they get added to the report immediately.

-#.
 Click on the **Add Schedule** button in the top right corner to add an automatic schedule to process the reports.

-#.
 Select any desired frequency, time, and duration to run the report.
+Click **Add**

 .. figure:: images/510reports4.png